A's lefty Manaea pitches no-hitter vs streaking Red Sox - Philly

 "I didn't even think about it until I looked up in the seventh or eighth," Manaea said, "and I was like, 'Oh my God, why is there still a zero on there?'"

 Because it was ruled an error.
-And his shot at history remained intact.
+And because his shot at history remained intact.

 Manaea became the first pitcher to throw a no-hitter against Boston in almost exactly 25 years, with an overturned call on the bases preserving the gem Saturday night in Oakland's 3-0 win over the sizzling Red Sox.